Xentrk/x3mRouting/README.md

     AS-Org-Name: Netflix Streaming Services Inc.
     <snip>

+### IPSET List Update Frequency
+The IPSET shell scripts for Amazon and AS Numbers will download new data when the associated file in the IPSET list save/restore location is older than 7 days.
+The scripts execute whenever there is an event that causes /jffs/scripts/nat-start to execute.

 ### Validation and Troubleshooting
 #### IPSET lists
 The install script will add a function to **/jffs/configs/profile.add** called **liststats** that will list the name of all IPSET lists and the number of IP address entries.
 To use the function, type **liststats** from the SSH command line (Note: For first time users, you must open up a new SSH session after running the installation script).
 Following is the sample output: